fastlane/fastlane/README.md

 ### Nuke

 If you never really cared about code signing and have a messy Apple Developer account with a lot of invalid, expired or Xcode managed profiles/certificates, you can use the `match nuke` command.
-After clearing your account you should run `match` to generate your certificates and profiles again.
+After clearing your account you'll start from a clean state, and you can run `match` to generate your certificates and profiles again.

 To revoke all certificates and provisioning profiles for a specific environment: